program-in-chinese/team_website/_posts/2025-04-02-1954年《Mathematics and Plausible Reasoning》“对教师的话”摘录.md

 ...
 To some instructors, math appears as a system of rigorous proofs ...
-To a mathematician, who is active in research, mathematics may appear sometimes as a guessing game: you hav to guess a math theorem before you prove it, you have to guess the idea of the proof before you carry through the details.
+To a mathematician, who is active in research, mathematics may appear sometimes as a guessing game: you have to guess a math theorem before you prove it, you have to guess the idea of the proof before you carry through the details.

 It may appear a little more surprising to the layman that the mathematician is also guessing.
 The result of the math's creative work is demonstrative reasoning, a proof, but the proof is discovered by plausible reasoning, by guessing.